Living Well to Die Well ~ Weekend (+optional year long course)

 Times: The weekend begins at 19.00pm on Friday evening and ends at 15.00pm on Sunday afternoon.

 Location: Samye Ling (near Lockerbie) or online via Zoom.
-There will also be six bi-monthly Thursday evening online sessions over the course of the year following the weekend from 19:00-21:00 (to be confirmed)
+There are six bi-monthly Monday/Tuesday evening online sessions over the course of the year following the weekend from 19:00-21:00, the dates are